 What are the commonalities in the requested support and services?

+Steps taken

 A VT was established in PQ7 to define this process.
 The VT is led by EGI.eu and has active members from Finland, France, Germany, Hungary, Lithuania, Poland, Portugal, Slovakia, Spain, Switzerland and the United Kingdom.
 Activities so far include: